 I started with this image platform way back in college.
 At the time I was building marketing materials for on-campus health centers and needed a solution for images.

 This site is probably the easiest and most straightforward in terms of search options for photos in areas like searching by color, category, as well as size, and orientation.

-You can also mark SafeSearch, which cuts out any potential inappropriate search results.
+You can also mark SafeSearch, which cuts out any potentially inappropriate search results.

 Bonus: You can get free stock video clips and music tracks.
 (I don’t think this was something I had access to in college.
 I wish.)